 In her more than 15 years of direct practice and management experience as a clinical social worker, psychotherapist, fatherhood practitioner, and administrator, Dr. Green has had a tremendous impact on countless New Yorkers, particularly on fathers and families, and Black and Brown communities.

 After earning her MSW in 2001, Dr. Green worked in the Manhattan District Attorney’s Office providing crisis-intervention services, psychotherapy, and group counseling to victims of crime.
 From there, she moved to the New York City Department of Health, where she served as Manager of Mental Health and Strategic Partnerships for the then-new Nurse-Family Partnership program.
 In 2011, Dr. Green founded the Akira Center, a free community-based social service program in Harlem, which focuses on fatherhood, healthy relationships, mental health, and promoting open dialogue around the destigmatization of father absence and mental health in men.
 She continues to serve as the Executive Director of that all-volunteer program to this day.
 And in 2015, the same year she began the DSW program at NYU Silver, she became the Administrative Director of Social Services at the New York City Human Resources Administration (HRA).
-She was promoted to her current position as the Deputy Director of the Office of Substance Use Policy, Planning, and Monitoring at HRA shortly before she earned her doctoral degree in May 2018.
+She was promoted to Deputy Director of the Office of Substance Use Policy, Planning, and Monitoring at HRA shortly before she earned her doctoral degree in May 2018.

 Dr. Green is a passionate advocate for fathers, who, she explained, are marginalized and experience considerable stigma around their parenting skills and styles, and, especially when they are fathers of color, are often portrayed as absentee.
 “Many fathers want to be there for their children,” she said, “but they face challenges that preclude them from doing so.”
 To advance clinical practice with fathers, Dr. Green’s DSW capstone project focused on increasing practitioner knowledge and leveraging their potential to improve outcomes for fathers and families.
 It is knowledge she applies routinely in her work at the Akira Center and she is gratified to see other practitioners being more mindful of these issues as a result of her leadership.
 “Even if it is just getting clinicians to think about the lens through which they see men and how they take into account their experiences as parents,” she said, “I think it helps a great deal.”